TABLE OF CONTENTS

 Types of Possible Small Business Fraud Risks

-AFP’s 2020 Payments Fraud and Control Survey revealed that 81% of organizations reported being targets of payment fraud in 2019.
+In 2019, 81% of organizations reported being targets of payment fraud.
 As fraud continues to affect a majority of merchants, scammers will continue to expand their fraudulent techniques.
 As a small business owner, you are the only line of defense between your customers and these shady characters.
 So, if you are suspecting fraud, it helps to know what to keep an eye out for.

 Examples of Common Fraud Techniques in Small Businesses